-Domain: E1 CRM Entity Range: E41 Appellation

-Superproperty of: E19 Physical Object.
-P47 is identified by (identifies): E42 Object Identifier
+Domain: E1 CRM Entity Range: E41 Appellation Superproperty of Superproperty of: E19 Physical Object.
+P47 is identified by (identifies): E42 Object Identifier E52 Time-Span.

-E52 Time-Span.
 P78 is identified by (identifies): E49 Time Appellation E53 Place.
-P87 is identified by (identifies): E44 Place Appellation

-E71 Man-Made Stuff.
-P102 has title (is title of): E35 Title

-E39 Actor.
-P131 is identified by (identifies): E82 Actor Appellation other identifier.

-Scope note: This property describes the naming or identification of any real world item by a name or any
+P87 is identified by (identifies): E44 Place Appellation E71 Man-Made Stuff.
+P102 has title (is title of): E35 Title E39 Actor.
+P131 is identified by (identifies): E82 Actor Appellation Quantification: many to many (0,n:0,n) Scope note: This property describes the naming or identification of any real world item by a name or any 1 other identifier.
 This property is intended for identifiers in general use, which form part of the world the model intends to describe, and not merely for internal database identifiers which are specific to a technical system, unless these latter also have a more general use outside the technical context.
 This property includes in particular identification by mathematical expressions such as coordinate systems used for the identification of instances of E53 Place.
 The property does not reveal anything about when, where and by whom this identifier was used.
 A more detailed representation can be made using the fully developed (i.e. indirect) path through E15 Identifier Assignment.
+F 1

-• the capital of Italy (E53) is identified by Rome (E48)

-• text 25014-32 (E33) is identified by "The Decline and Fall of the Roman Empire" (E35)
+- . - the capital of Italy (E53) is identified by Rome (E48) text 25014-32 (E33) is identified by "The Decline and Fall of the Roman Empire" (E35)